 Material – Stone pattern tiles are constructed with a proprietary blend of flexible PVC with a Luxury Vinyl top.
-This ensures that the tiles are flexible in order to have the anti-fatigue flooring qualities often associated with rubber flooring but also the long wear life and chemical resistance associated with vinyl tiles.
+This ensures that the tiles are flexible to have the anti-fatigue flooring qualities often associated with rubber flooring but also the long wear life and chemical resistance associated with vinyl tiles.

 Size – 20" x 20" (6 Tiles per Case)